 The Mezzanine Gallery to Exhibit “Smorgasbord” by Forest Z. Allread

 Wilmington, Del.
-(July 5, 2022) – The Delaware Division of the Arts’ Mezzanine Gallery presents artist Samara Weaver’s exhibition, Explorations Through Materiality, running July 1 through 29, 2022.
+(July 5, 2022) – The Delaware Division of the Arts’ Mezzanine Gallery presents artist Forest Allread’s exhibition, Smorgasbord, running July 1 through 29, 2022.
 Guests are invited to attend a Meet-the-Artist Reception to be held Friday, July 8, from 5-7 p.m. as part of Art Loop Wilmington.

 “Visual art can provoke a viewer to encounter something strikingly raw and new,” says Allread.
 “Much like a wild animal revealing itself through a thicket of brush, this can sometimes be startling and mesmerizing at the same time.”